Construction of five urban villas inclusive underground car park — 81545 Munich, Germany — 7,400 m² — 2022 — 6B47 Will No 16 GmbH

 Modern, luxurious properties, set in a park-like landscape amongst old trees, right next to the famous Isar meadows: blocher partners won the investors’ competition for a residential construction project in this exclusive location.
-A total of five residential units with an underground garage will go up on Willroiderstraße at the corner of Harthauser Straße, surrounded by trees.
+A total of five residential units with an underground garage were built on Willroiderstraße at the corner of Harthauser Straße, surrounded by trees.

-The ensemble of compact villas with roof terraces will be set generously in the approximately 9,000 square meter plot.
+The ensemble of compact villas with roof terraces is set generously in the approximately 9,000 square meter plot.
 In keeping with the character of the garden city Harlaching, one of Munich’s most exclusive districts, the ensemble is characterized by the greatest possible individuality and exclusivity.
-Instead of using up all the green area with floor space, the architects designed five cubes with a total of 27 residential units, employing the language of classical modernism, and arranged them geometrically within the stately surroundings.
+Instead of using up all the green area with floor space, the architects designed five cubes with a total of 28 residential units, employing the language of classical modernism, and arranged them geometrically within the stately surroundings.

 Focus on privacy